envoy/Engineering/engineering_bands.md

 <a id="band-overview"></a>
 ## Band Overview

 Our job bands are listed below in order of experience level.
-Band levels (which mays to pay scale) is indicated by numerical values in parentheses.
+Band levels (which maps to pay scale) is indicated by numerical values in parentheses.

 NOTE: Scopes, skills, experiences, behaviors, and mindsets of the lower bands cascade up into the higher bands.